-As weather patterns change around the world, a protected water supply is increasingly important for humans and natural systems.
-In Sonoma County, natural water filtration and sustainable water supplies are especially important since all drinking water is naturally filtered by healthy watersheds and river systems, and stored, in part, in groundwater basins that underlie farms and ranches and natural habitats.
-Aquifers rely on open areas - agricultural lands, valleys, and wetlands - where water can slow its pace, filter into the soil, and recharge the basins below.
+As weather patterns change around the world, a protected water supply is increasingly important for humans and natural systems, especially in Sonoma County where all drinking water is naturally filtered by healthy watersheds and river systems, and often stored in groundwater basins that underlie farms, ranches and natural habitats.
+Aquifers rely on open areas where water can slow its pace, filter into the soil, and recharge the basins below.
+Ag + Open Space's work ensures that these critical watersheds and aquatic habitats remain intact.
+Easements tend to restrict the number of roads and structures that can be built, therefore limiting potential impacts to streams as a result of development or an increase in impervious surfaces.

-As the climate changes, Sonoma County is predicted to have increased flooding during rainy years and wetlands will play an increasingly important role in floodwater management.
-The Laguna de Santa Rosa, which has been deemed a wetland of international importance, can store up to 80,000 acrefeet of water during a flood.
-This storage capacity reduces floodwaters in the lower Russian River by up to 10 feet, thereby preventing the damaging effects of higher-level flooding in towns along the river.
+As the climate changes, Sonoma County is predicted to have increased flooding during rainy years, and wetlands will play an important role in flood-water management.
+The Laguna de Santa Rosa can store up to 80,000 acrefeet of water during a flood, reducing floodwaters in the lower Russian River by up to 10 feet, and thereby preventing the damaging effects of higher-level flooding in towns along the river.

 Wetlands cover a small percent of land area, but store 30% of soil organic carbon, an amount greater than forests.
 This carbon is rapidly released to the atmosphere when those wetlands are degraded.
-Native species benefit from healthy wetlands and streams areas, which provide habitat for 11 of the county's 28 threatened and endangered species, including the California tiger salamander and three salmonid species.
-These areas also provide important habitat for birds and are critical movement pathways for wildlife such as mountain lions, bobcats, and coyotes.
+Native species benefit from healthy wetlands and streams areas, which provide habitat for 11 of the County's 28 threatened and endangered species, including the California tiger salamander and three salmonid species.
+These areas also provide important habitat for birds and are critical movement pathways for wildlife.
 In California, over 95% of historical wetlands have been lost and studies show similar rates of disappearance in Sonoma County.
 Protecting the highest priority riparian corridors, wetlands, and groundwater basins will help protect multiple important natural resources.